edwardshturman/site/app/projects/number-chart.md

 ---
-title: "Building Notion's Number Chart"
+title: "Building Number Chart at Notion"
-description: "My Spring 2026 intern project at Notion"
+description: "Recapping my Spring 2026 engineering internship on the Primitive Foundations team at Notion, working on blocks, database views, and general polish across the app"
 published: true
 og_image: "/og/number-chart.png"
 ---

-# Building Number Chart
+# Building Number Chart at Notion

-_...and other fun features at Notion, during my Spring 2026 internship!_
+<Comment type="block">Recapping my Spring 2026 engineering internship on the Primitive Foundations team at Notion, working on blocks, database views, and general polish across the app</Comment>

 In early March, [Notion launched Dashboard view](https://x.com/notionhq/status/2031098248941940790), along with **Number Chart**, a single value aggregating over any database property, such as monthly revenue or new customers onboarded.

-Features include filtering aggregated data, conditional styling — such as <span style={{color: "green"}}>green-colored text</span> when a certain threshold is met — configurable height, and first-class support within Dashboard view.
+Features include filtering aggregated data, conditional styling — such as <span style={{color: "green"}}>coloring the value green</span> when a certain threshold is met — and first-class support within Dashboard view.

 Here's how I built it, and what I learned!